AdrianLxM/AAPSv2draft/docs/EN/Before-you-start/Algorithm.md

 #### Minimum BG
 The lowest glucose value at any point in time within the prediction.
 #### Suspend Threshold
-A configuration value below which Loop will suspend all insulin delivery.
+A configurated value below which Loop will suspend all insulin delivery.
 #### CGM Data
 Actual glucose measurements made by a continuous glucose monitor.
 #### Insulin Sensitivity (ISF)
-A configuration value that provides an estimate of how much blood glucose will drop given a unit of insulin.
+A configurated value that represents an estimate of how much blood glucose will drop given a unit of insulin.
+When looping ISF will affect how aggressively the loop reacts to blood glucose variations.
+Too high a figure and it won't pull BG back towars the target strongly enough, too small a number and it will pull too hard and the loop will oscillate between zero temp and max temp leading to a fluctuating glucose level.

 ## Glucose Prediction⌁
 AndroidAPS makes a new glucose prediction every five minutes by computing the effects of insulin that has been administered from the pump, and carbohydrate records that have been entered into Loop.
 Two additional terms, glucose momentum, and optionally retrospective correction will also be used.